-Little scientific research has been done into how cats experience headaches.
+Little scientific research has been conducted into how cats experience headaches.
 However, much of what we know about how and why humans experience headaches also applies to domesticated house cats.

-Cats do get headaches, but it not easy to tell when they occur.
-A cat will hide its pain and seclude itself where it feels safe and secure.
-The causes of headaches in cats include dehydration, trauma, and a loss of appetite.
+Cats get tension headaches, cluster headaches, and migraines.
+However, it’s not easy to tell when a headache occurs.
+When a cat has a headache, it will hide its pain and seclude itself where it feels safe.
+The causes of headaches in cats include dehydration, heat exhaustion, trauma, and a loss of appetite.

 Treating feline headaches involves providing a cool, quiet, and dark place where a cat can recover in peace.
 Offering food and water is also beneficial.
 If a headache persists or other worrisome symptoms arise, you should consult a vet.

 Cats do get headaches, but we don’t notice them because of how cats react to pain.
 There is also the fact that humans can communicate when they’re in pain, but cats can’t.
-So, a cat’s instinct is always to conceal pain.
+So, a cat’s instinct is always to conceal its discomfort.

 A basic definition that encompasses the many types of headaches in cats is a pain in any region of the head.
 This pain can vary in severity, locality, and duration.
 We can deduce the type of headache by observing the symptoms.
 Headaches can be broken into two categories: